Supereg/homebridge-http-temperature-sensor/README.md

 ## Updating the temperature in HomeKit

-The _'CurrentTemperature'_ service has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-temperature-sensor` supports two concepts to send temperature changes to HomeKit.
+The _'CurrentTemperature'_ characteristic has the permission to `notify` the HomeKit controller of state changes. `homebridge-http-temperature-sensor` supports two concepts to send temperature changes to HomeKit.

 ### The 'pull' way: